NHSDigital/record-a-vaccination-guidance/app/patient-record.md

 * edit the information recorded on the 'Vaccinate' screen.
 You cannot change the assessment or consent screen because it changes the vaccination outcome.

 **Important**: Be cautious when deleting a vaccination record.
 Incorrectly doing so could impact the patient's future care.

-### Duplicate records

-If a duplicate or similar record exists in PDS and RAVS, they will appear on the patient details screen.
-You can update the local record to reflect the PDS record.

-### Adding vaccination records after they have been administered

-**Important**: If you add vaccination records into RAVS after they have been administered, check who gave the vaccine.
-For example, if another healthcare provider or setting administered it, RAVS will be recorded and displayed as the data source.